cms21/fusion_compute/README.md

 # fusion_compute
 Scripts to deploy fusion application on ALCF systems with Globus Flows

-## Setup on Polaris
+## Setup on Polaris/Perlmutter
-First login to Polaris and do the following things:
+First login to Polaris and/or Perlmutter and do the following things:
 ### 1. Load conda module

+On Polaris:
 ```
 module load conda
 conda activate /eagle/IRIBeta/fusion_env
 ```

 ### 2. Create a Globus Endpoint
-Use the provided `config.yml_template` as a model to configure your endpoint.
+Use the provided `<MACHINE>_config.yml_template` as a model to configure your endpoint in the [endpoint_configs](endpoint_configs) directory.
 Edit it to replace your project name, environment name, etc.  Then do:

 ```
 globus-compute-endpoint configure --endpoint-config config.yml_template <YOUR_ENDPOINT_NAME>